-The 1,282 foot Hartland Covered Bridge is the "Longest Covered Bridge in the World".
-It was constructed by the Hartland Bridge Company, which was formed by citizens on both sides of the St. John River, and officially opened July 4, 1901.
+Hartland's 1282-foot long covered bridge is the Longest Covered Bridge in the World.
+It was constructed by the Hartland Bridge Company, which was formed by citizens on both sides of the Saint John River, and officially opened July 4, 1901.

-At about 9:00pm on Monday the 13th of May, Dr. Estey responded to an urgent call to attend to a patient on the west side of the river.
+At about 9:00 pm on Monday, May 13th, Dr. Estey responded to an urgent call to attend to a patient on the west side of the river.
 Dr. Estey approached the bridge workers; they placed planks so he could drive his buggy across the bridge.